samman4/geog-418/README.md

 The installation step ensures that all necessary libraries are available, while the library() calls load them for use in this tutorial.

 Data Preparation and Cleaning
 The dataset used in this tutorial contains household income data and census information for the Cape Breton region.
-We will start by reading both the shapefile containing geographic boundaries and the CSV file containing census variables.
-After merging these datasets, we will filter the data to include only relevant columns and focus on the target city: Cape Breton.
+We will start by reading the shapefile containing geographic boundaries and the CSV file containing census variables.
+After merging these datasets, we will filter the data to include only relevant columns and focus on the target city, Cape Breton.

 Data preparation involves renaming columns, cleaning unnecessary rows, and calculating any new variables required for our analysis.
 For example, we convert French language knowledge into a percentage for easier interpretation and mapping.
+This step-by-step process ensures the data is well organized for our subsequent analyses.

 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}